tanyipeng834/StudySmart/client/README.md

  <br>

   **12. Users have to input the quiz name, description and questions.
-For each question, users can generate as many options as they want and tick those that are the correct answer (there must be at least one correct answer).**
+For each question, users can generate as many options as they want and tick those that are the correct answer (there must be at least one correct answer).
+They can test themselves after they have created the quiz!**

 <br>
   <br><br>